lark-exploration/lark/README.md

-This is an early experiment.
+This is an experiment.
 Just playing with some ideas.